apify-projects/store-gpt-scraper/pay-per-result-actor/README.md

 ## Limits

 The GPT model itself has a limit on the amount of content it can handle (i.e. maximum token limit).
 The scraped content will be truncated when this limit is reached.
+If you are looking for a more experienced version where you can use more than 4096 tokens, you can check out the [Extended GPT Scraper](https://apify.com/drobnikj/extended-gpt-scraper) actor.
 ## Tips & tricks

 Here are a few hidden features that you might find helpful.